simukappu/activity_notification/README.md

 end
 ```

-Then, you can configure them to notifiable model by *acts_as_notifiable* like this.
+Then, you can configure them to notifiable model by *acts_as_notifiable* like this:

 ```ruby
 class Comment < ActiveRecord::Base